 As anyone who has visited Kendal already will know there is a great choice of restaurants to eat out at.
 From British to Indian, Italian to Thai, even the fussiest of kids will be happy.
 If the weather turns a little inclement than there’s The Brewery Arts Centre which has a cinema as well as theatre productions and art exhibitions including special family friendly events during half term.

 But don’t forget the location of Kendal, it really is “The Gateway to The Lakes” with the fells and lakes within touching distance.
 Family friendly accommodation can be found at the Riverside Hotel in Kendal and which is a 2 minute walk from Kendal train station for jumping on a train to Windermere.
 Stop off at Staveley and explore the lovely village on the edge of the Kentmere Valley or journey through to Windermere.
-Family rooms including breakfast and a £10 for spending in either the restaurant or bar during the stay, can be booked from just £88 per room per night based on 2 adults and 1 child and just £15 extra per night for a second child.
-For more information and to book visit, http://www.riversidekendal.co.uk/
+Family rooms including breakfast can be booked from just £118 per room per night based on 2 adults and just £15 extra per night for a children, max 2.
+For more information and to book visit, https://www.riversidekendal.co.uk/